rachelbug/rachel-etnire/README.md

 ## Description

 _This is a website created to showcase a bit of who I am.
-I am hopeful I can continue to work on it and use it as a professional portfolio, but for the purposes of this assignment, you will find out a bit about me, my cat, my hobbies, and find links to my Github repos._
+I am hopeful I can continue to work on it and use it as a professional portfolio, but for the purposes of this assignment, you will find out a bit about me, my cat, my hobbies, and find links to my Github repos.
+You can access this page by clicking the following [link](https://rachelbug.github.io/rachel-etnire/)._

 ## Setup/Installation Requirements